UM-mbit/pangenomicsBench/README.md

    More detailed instructions for running the gpu kernels, as well as information for running the NCU profiling can be found in the GPU kernel directories.
+## Running the tools
+Please see the README.md in the `ToolAnalysis` subdirectory.
 ## Dependencies
 All experiments are run on a linux system (Tested for Ubuntu 24.04, and 22.04).
 ### To build CPU kernels